mohaEs/Zoo-Fundus-Disc-Segmentation/README.md

 make sure, to cite the proper method with the provided doi above.
 Also, for citing this repository you can use following reference:

+##
+The _main_DENet_ONH.py_ is not for the zoo and you don't need it.
+It is a cusotmized version for our own project.